 Tiger (Java 1.5/5) on Tiger (Mac OSX 10.4)

-Apple has released Java 1.5 as a manual download with no plans to release J2SE 5.0 for earlier releases of Mac OS X. Which I guess means that its not going to show up in Software Update for quite some time.
+Apple has released Java 1.5 as a manual download with no plans to release J2SE 5.0 for earlier releases of Mac OS X. Which I guess means that they are not going to show up in Software Update for quite some time.
 Additionally applications requiring J2SE 5.0 / JDK 1.5 must explicitly request version 1.5.

 Java 1.5 for Mac OS X is currently based on J2SE 5.0 Update 2 (JDK version 1.5.0_02) - Sun is currently shipping Update 3 for Windows, Linux and Solaris.